-AST Research field Aeronautics, Space and Transport conducted by DLR.
-EOSC The European Open Science Cloud (EOSC) is a trusted digital platform for the scientific community.
-FAIR The FAIR Data Principles are a set of guiding principles in order to make data findable, accessible, interoperable and reusable (Wilkinson et al., 2016).
-FAIR Digital Object A digital container for data or links to data which has its own identifier (usually unique, persistent and web accessible) and contains metadata describing the data and/or the FAIR digital object itself.
-The container itself is findable, accessi- ble, interoperable, and reusable according to an implementation of the FAIR prin- ciples. НМС Helmholtz Metadata Collaboration INF (IVF) Initiative and Networking Fund (Impuls und Vernetzungsfond), a Helmholtz fund- ing scheme.
-Metadata schema A template which shows how to structure and store metadata.
-For example, the arrangement of fields in a BibTeX template constitutes a metadata schema used by a reference management programme.
-NFDI National Research Data Infrastructure (Nationale Forschungsdateninfrastruktur), a national funding scheme.
-Ontology A structured collection of terms, their definitions and the relationships between them expressed in a formal, typically machine readable, manner.
-Persistent Identifier A persistent identifier is a long-lasting reference to an object.
-Some persistent identifiers are linked to kernel information profiles which provide metadata or information about that object when the persistent identifier is resolved.
-RDM Research data management Repository A place where data, code, software, or other digital assets are stored.
-Research Object Crate A data structure based on schema.org and JSON-LD designed to package re- search data with their metadata.
+Persistent Identifier A long-lasting reference to an object.
+Some persistent identifiers are linked to kernel information profiles, which provide metadata or information about that object when the persistent identifier is resolved.
+RDM Research data management (Digital) Repository A place where data, code, software, or other digital assets are stored.
+Research Object Crate A data structure based on schema.org and JSON-LD designed to package research data with their metadata.
 The RO-Crate specifications are defined by an RDM community that aims to facilitate data exchange between researchers as well as infrastructures.
 Semantic artefact Any digital entity that associates meaning with or defines the elements within it.
-One should distinguish between semantic artefacts that are only human-readable (e.g. a glossary on a web page) and those that are machine actionable (e.g. ontol- ogies that allow machine-driven reasoning).
+One should distinguish between semantic artefacts that are only human-readable (e.g. a glossary on a web page) and those that are machine-actionable (e.g. ontologies that allow machine-driven reasoning).